g12mcgov/StudyBug/README.md

 These logs are stored in the <code>log/logs</code> directory, under the alias <code>studybug.log</code>.

-StudyBug will also soon have feed to [Loggly](https://www.loggly.com/), so we can monitor our logs in the cloud and see specific metrics.
+StudyBug will also soon feed to [Loggly](https://www.loggly.com/), so we can monitor our logs in the cloud and see specific metrics.
 This is currently being setup and will be implemented shortly.

 Result
 ========